 When A.J. was born, he needed stability, structure, and love that his birth parents could not provide at the time.
-Thankfully, after a friend recommended they work with Children’s Bureau, the resource parents in this story opened their home to a foster child for the first time.
+Thankfully, after a friend recommended they work with Children’s Bureau, the couple in this story opened their family to a foster child for the first time.
 Learn more about their first foster care experience y how A.J. changed their lives in their interview with Children’s Bureau below.

 CB: How did you find Children’s Bureau and why did you choose to foster through this agency?